-Deferred offering costs of \$145,301 along with other general expenses were incurred by a related party on the Partnership's behalf and are shown as advances from related parties on the Statement of Financial Condition and amounted to \$219,720 at June 30, 2020.
+Deferred offering costs of \$12,600 along with other general expenses were incurred by a related party on the Partnership's behalf and are shown as a related party advance on the Statement of Financial Condition.
 This related party advance is unsecured, interest-free, and repayable on demand.